Frequently Asked Questions

 A: Usually no. In most circumstances, we ask the property owner or tenant to come to the Town Office to rent a cat trap.

 Q: I have a skunk/muskrat/other wild animal on my property.
 Will you capture them for me?

-A: No. The CPO only deals with domestic dog and cat complaints.
+A: No. The Bylaw Officer only deals with domestic dog complaints.
 Please contact Fish and Wildlife at the phone number listed below.
 Alternatively, please contact the Wainwright RCMP for urgent complaints.

 Q: I found a dog at large in the MD of Wainwright/Village of Irma/Chauvin/Edgerton.
 Who do I contact?

 A: Please contact your respective MD/Village municipal office.
 The CPO only deals with complaints within the Town of Wainwright.

 Q: I have a speeding complaint.
 Who do I call?

 Q: I want to appeal a ticket.
 How do I appeal a ticket?

 A: A bylaw tag written for a bylaw offence can be appealed by coming into the Town Office and filling out an appeal form.
 All other tickets must be contested in court.